Formal Foundations for Controlled Stochastic Activity Networks: Related Work

-Continuous-Time Markov Decision Processes (CTMDPs)~\cite{puterman1994markov} represent one of the canonical models for combining stochastic timing with nondeterministic control.
-They support optimal policy synthesis under quantitative objectives and are widely used in model checking and dependability analysis.
-Controlled SANs subsume CTMDPs in the special case where all timed activities follow exponential distributions and control actions determine probabilistic transitions.
-However, our framework allows richer structural and semantic features, including gate-driven transitions, compositionality, and generalized timing semantics.
+Continuous-Time Markov Decision Processes (CTMDPs)~\cite{puterman1994markov} provide a foundational model for decision-making under stochastic timing with nondeterministic control.
+They assume exponential holding times and enable optimal policy synthesis with respect to expected reward, reachability, or long-run behavior.
+Controlled SANs (CSANs) subsume CTMDPs when all timed activities are exponential, and control actions govern the resolution of nondeterminism, while extending the model with additional structure and semantic richness, including gate-based synchronization and compositional modeling.

-Generalized Semi-Markov Processes (GSMPs)~\cite{Matthes1962, Schassberger1978} extend CTMDPs to support multiple concurrently enabled transitions with arbitrary distributions.
-While expressive, GSMPs lack an integrated control structure.
-Controlled SANs may be viewed as a control-augmented subclass of GSMPs, with a more explicit policy-theoretic semantics and better alignment with formal methods.
+Generalized Semi-Markov Processes (GSMPs)~\cite{Matthes1962, Schassberger1977} generalize CTMDPs by supporting multiple concurrently enabled transitions with arbitrary timing distributions and enabling race semantics.
+However, they are fundamentally descriptive and lack a native control-theoretic framework.
+CSANs may be seen as a control-augmented extension of GSMPs, with better alignment with formal verification and model-based synthesis.